chegele/ValheimManager/README.md

    - Command Line Interface for setup and commands
    - Full discord integration for monitor and commands

-## Try Me
-Join the discord server @ https://discord.gg/NJBs6PGU'
-   - Try to break our dedicated server with the public bot.
-   - Find additional information and setup instructions.
-   - See the Valheim Manager change log and updates.
-   - Report bugs and get help setting up your server.
-   - Find other server hosts and recruit players.

 ## Installation & Setup

 1. Install Node.js - https://nodejs.org/en/